 - Fabric coolers are typically made from lightweight synthetics.
-Soft coolers constructed of fabric are suitable for day trips, but some designs may not keep ice frozen for as long as other materials unless the cooler has a superior insulation.
+Soft coolers constructed of fabric are suitable for day trips, but some designs may not keep ice frozen for as long as other materials unless the cooler has superior insulation.

-- Styrofoam coolers are common for a disposable option but may be wasteful if individuals are frequently purchasing new ones.
+- Styrofoam coolers are common as a disposable option but may be wasteful if individuals are frequently purchasing new ones.
 These coolers are not meant for long-term use as they’re usually able to keep food cold for only a few hours.

-Insulation is designed to keep heat outside of the cooler, rather than trap coldness inside.
+Insulation is designed to keep the heat outside of the cooler rather than trap coldness inside.
 The cooler’s effectiveness comes down to the level of insulation.
 Coolers should be insulated on all sides, including the lid and base, for optimal heat resistance.
 Typically, the thicker the insulative layer, the colder the contents of the cooler will stay.

 Insulation is generally a foam layer between the cooler’s inner and outer walls.
 Foam is used for insulation because it’s full of gas bubbles, which prevent effective heat transfer (unlike solids and liquids) to varying degrees.
 Foam insulation comes in either closed-cell or open-cell forms.